Manage dependencies for your Streamlit app

 ENABLED = true;

-GRANT USAGE ON EXTERNAL ACCESS INTEGRATION pypi_access_integration TO ROLE app_developer_role;
+GRANT USAGE ON INTEGRATION pypi_access_integration TO ROLE app_developer_role;

-After creating the EAI, you need to add it to your Streamlit object.
+After your administrator has created an EAI and granted your role USAGE on it, you need to add it to your Streamlit object.
 You can do this in Snowsight or with SQL:

 Container runtimes use uv for fast, reliable dependency resolution. uv works like pip to install Python packages, but it’s more performant and customizable.
 For more information about uv’s features, see the Features overview in the uv documentation.